Dub music: Name

-"The next day now, 'im start it and just bring in the riddim.
-Or...down in the tune, bring a little voice and drop it out again...yes.
+The next day now, 'im start it and just bring in the riddim.
+Or... down in the tune, bring a little voice and drop it out again... yes.
 Ruddy use to handle that part himself, drop in the voice and drop it out.
-All Smithy do was cut the dub..."
+All Smithy do was cut the dub...

-Jamaican soundsystems had always sought exclusive recordings from their origins in the late 1940s but through most of the 1950s, when they played American rhythm & blues records, these were simply records that rival sound system operators didn't have and couldn't identify.
+Jamaican soundsystems had always sought exclusive recordings from their origins in the late 1940s.
+However, when they played American rhythm & blues records through the 1950s, these were simply records that rival sound system operators didn't have and couldn't identify.
 This progressed from the late 1950s onwards via having local musicians record a song exclusively for play on a particular sound system to having exclusive mixes of a song on acetate, which became possible with the arrival of multi-track recording in Jamaica.
-From the concept of a version with some or all of the vocal mixed out dubbed to acetate, the novelty-hungry sound system scene rapidly drove the evolution of increasingly creative mixes in the first few years of the 1970s, and within a few years the term dub became attached to these regardless of whether they were on an exclusive acetate or "dubplate".

-As the use of the term widened and evolved, Bob Marley and The Wailers used the order "dub this one!" in live concerts to mean, "put an emphasis on bass and drums".
+From the concept of a version with some or all of the vocal mixed out dubbed to acetate, the novelty-hungry sound system scene rapidly drove the evolution of increasingly creative mixes in the first few years of the 1970s.
+Within a few years the term dub became attached to these regardless of whether they were on an exclusive acetate or "dubplate".
+As the use of the term widened and evolved, Bob Marley and the Wailers used the order "dub this one!" in live concerts to mean, "put an emphasis on bass and drums".
 Drummer Sly Dunbar similarly points to a usage of the related term dubwise to mean using only drums and bass.

 It is possible that the existing use of the word dub for other meanings in Jamaica around the time of the music's origin may have helped to cement its use in the musical context.
-The most frequent meanings referred to either a form of erotic dance or sexual intercourse; such usage is frequently present in names of reggae songs, for instance, of The Silvertones' "Dub the Pum Pum" (where pum pum is Jamaican slang for female genitalia), Big Joe and Fay's "Dub a Dawta" (dawta is Jamaican patois for daughter).
+The most frequent meanings referred to either a form of erotic dance or sexual intercourse; such usage is frequently present in names of reggae songs, for instance, of the Silvertones' "Dub the Pum Pum" (where pum pum is Jamaican slang for female genitalia), Big Joe and Fay's "Dub a Dawta" (dawta is Jamaican patois for daughter).
 I-Roy's "Sister Maggie Breast" features several references on sex: